ousiax/Alyio.AspNetCore.ApiMessages/README.md

 #endif
 app.UseApiMessageHandler();

 // . . .

 app.Run();
 ```

+- To handle unknown exception during a HTTP context, configure the `ExceptionHandlerOptions.ExceptionHandler` with `Alyio.AspNetCore.ApiMessages.ExceptionHandler.WriteUnhandledMessageAsync`.
+- For .NET 8.0, you can also use the [`IServiceCollection.AddExceptionHandler<T>`](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-8.0#iexceptionhandler) to handle errors in ASP.NET Core.

 NOTE: You can also use the exception filter using `MvcOptions.Filters`, instead of the middleware as below: